TrACEr-Project/project-of-challenge-test-data/README.md

 ## Descriptions of the codes under the folder 'code for the real data'

-*  The file named 'CP_T0corrected_LargeMetaboliteset_Males.m' is the code for  modeling the T0-corrected real data (only male subjects and 162 measurements) with CP model using the tensor toolbox with multiple initialisations
+*  The file named 'CP_R3_sixselected_metabolites.m' is the code for modeling the T0-corrected real data (with six selected metabolites) with CP model using the tensor toolbox with multiple initialisations
-*  The file named 'CP_R2_T0subtr_split10_check.m' is an example code for checking the replicability of the CP model to the T0-corrected real data
+*  The file named 'CP_R3_sixselected_metabolites_split10_check.m' is an example code for checking the replicability of the CP model to the T0-corrected real data
-* The file named 'PCA_T0_LargeMetaboliteset_Males_Missvalues_replaced.m' is for modeling the fasting-state real data with PCA model using the svd function from Matlab, missing values being replaced by approximations; we compute the approximations of the missing values using weighted optimization (similar to the way of fitting CP model to incomplete data in 'Scalable tensor factorizations for incomplete data' by E. Acar, D.M.
-Dunlavy, T.G.
-Kolda, and M. Mørup)

 * codes under the subfolder 'functions'